pennnnny/meng438602/index.md

 (iii) Calcualte error of approximation, ea. <br>

 ## Problem 3
-Application of Eigenvales and Eigenvectors
+Application of Eigenvalues and Eigenvectors
 ![alt text](Images/floor1.png "fr1")
 Consider the mass spring model to gain insight into the dynamics of structures under the influence of disturbances such as earthquakes.
 Above figure shows such a model for a two-stroy building.
-Each floor mass is represented by m<sub>i</sub>, and each floor stiffness is represented by k<sub>i</sub>, for i = 1 and 2. <br>
+Each floor mass is represented by m<sub>i</sub>, and each floor stiffness is represented by k. <br>
 The frequencies for the mass vibrations can be determined by solving for the eigenvalues and by applying _MX<sup>"</sup>_ + _kX_ = 0, which yields

 ![alt text](Images/mx1.png "mx1")